 The best cloud cost optimization tools have a business perspective, can manage multi-cloud, give insights in unassigned costs and make information that can be shareable with stakeholders.

-All the above best practices will only be successful if you organize it and facilitate your teams.
+All the above best practices will only be successful if you organize them and facilitate your teams.
 Doing nothing or letting it loose will result in cloud waste and so a waste of money.

 Good luck with optimizing your cloud cost!